lennyleadership/spiritual_notes/content.en/docs/32_tabernacles/02_zac_poonen_tabernacle.md

 Into the most holy place, only the high priest could enter “ and that too, only once a year, on the day of atonement, with the blood of the sacrifice.
 There the ark of the covenant was kept, covered by the mercy seat, and the glory of God was visibly present.

 # The Tent And Its Boards
-Zac Poonen and Ian Robson in front of 16 DaCosta Square

 The tent was 45 feet long, 15 feet wide and 15 feet high.
 Inside it, the holy place was 30 feet long and 15 feet wide.
 The most holy place was 15-feet square.
-Zac Poonen and Ian Robson in front of 16 DaCosta Square

 The tent was constructed with boards made of cheap acacia wood overlaid with gold.
 This symbolized Jesus being both God (gold) and Man (wood).
 It also symbolizes the members of the Body of Christ today who although human, have also been made partakers of the Divine nature (2 Pet.1:4).